Phys2Real: Fusing VLM Priors with Interactive Online Adaptation for Uncertainty-Aware Sim-to-Real Manipulation: Experiments

-To address these questions, we evaluate Phys2Real on two non-prehensile manipulation tasks that require accurate physical modeling for successful execution: \begin{itemize}[leftmargin=*] \item \textbf{T-block pushing:} We vary the CoM along the vertical axis of the T-block by adding a small metal weight of 143 grams.
+To address these questions, we evaluate Phys2Real on two non-prehensile manipulation tasks that require accurate physical modeling for successful execution: \begin{itemize}[leftmargin=*] \item \textbf{T-block pushing:} To answer (\textbf{Q1})-(\textbf{Q3}), we vary the CoM along the vertical axis of the T-block by adding a small metal weight of 143 grams.
 We evaluate all policies using two different configurations based on where the metal weight is placed, which alters the CoM of the object along the vertical axis: (1) \textbf{weight on the top}, where the weight is placed at $9.5\,\mathrm{cm}$ above the geometric center of the T-block, and (2) \textbf{weight on the bottom}, where the weight is placed $6.5\,\mathrm{cm}$ below the geometric center.
 This makes the ground truth CoM $6.1\,\mathrm{cm}$ and $-0.7\,\mathrm{cm}$ for the weights at top and bottom configurations, respectively.
 This task tests adaptation to varying object CoMs, which impacts the block's rotational dynamics during pushing.
-We use a known T-block mesh (as in diffusion policy~\cite{chi_diffusion_2024}) to isolate the effects of physical parameter estimation.
-We answer (\textbf{Q1})-(\textbf{Q3}) with this task. \item \textbf{Hammer pushing:} The CoM near the head of the hammer creates complex motion dynamics that must be accounted for during manipulation.
+We use a known T-block mesh (as in DP~\cite{chi_diffusion_2024}) to isolate the effects of physical parameter estimation. \item \textbf{Hammer pushing:} The CoM near the head of the hammer creates complex motion dynamics that must be accounted for during manipulation.
 We generate the hammer mesh through our real-to-sim reconstruction pipeline described by Fig.~\ref{mesh-reconstruction}.
 We answer (\textbf{Q4}) with this task. \end{itemize}

 For each task, we measure four metrics: (1) success rate, (2) final position error in meters, (3) final orientation error in degrees, and (4) task completion time in seconds.
 We define success as achieving less than $3\,\mathrm{cm}$ positional error and less than $20^{\circ}$ orientation error relative to the target pose.